 “As the founder of My Pickle, I know how hard it can be to find help when facing life’s toughest challenges, and also the difference it can make when someone points you in the right direction.

 I remember during tough times, when I felt ready to find support, all I wanted to know was where I could find a listening ear or find good quality advice.
 Instead, I would spend hours, sometimes days, searching online trawling through results and getting dragged down rabbit holes.

 Everything we do for is free and we are passionate about making it easy to find help by crowdsourcing and sharing support resources.
 Our vision for no-one to struggle alone or be left behind, regardless of their situation or life circumstances.”

 How We Operate

 Grassroots And Not-for-profit

-My Pickle is a not-for-profit, grassroots initiative.
+My Pickle is a Community Interest Company (CIC), not-for-profit, grassroots initiative.
 This is about bringing together knowledge and experiences from shared life experiences across a diverse group to help others.

 We have already gratefully received support from hundreds of volunteers across the UK from a wide range of backgrounds and disciplines (some of which featured below).

 As a not-for-profit social enterprise limited by guarantee, there are no shares or shareholders.
 This allows us to take a maintain this grassroots community approach.